 - Diameter is the full length of the circle from one side to another.

-Let’s translate this into body contouring, specifically CoolSculpting.
+Let’s translate this into body contouring, specifically CoolSculpting belly fat.
 If you treat the radius of the body… or any one side (let’s call it just the abdomen), you’re taking it down by a factor of one.
 If you’re also treating the alternate sides (let’s call it your love handles) you’re actually taking it down instead of by a factor of 3.
-That times 2 rounds of treatment, and you’re impacting your circumference by 6.
+Get it?

 How the treatment plan works

 We’re giving you the secret sauce here.
 CoolSculpting works by using a heat-extraction process.
 It uses suction to pull fat up and away from the body (and restrict circulation), then cools from top down.
 The coldest point of the treatment area is smack-dab in the center.
 Not because it’s any colder there, but because it’s furthest away from any warm tissue.
 The way CoolSculpting technology works best is to center the treatment areas over the places you see the most amount of volume, or the place with the biggest pinch.
 Then your orientation, or the direction you place your applicator (or fat-freezing hand piece) follows the natural curves of the body.
 That means the person placing your handpiece is the key to your results.
 They’re ensuring the maximum grab, and the perfect placement.